 While not immediately apparent to me or others in the CIMMYT Economics Program at the time, the Honduran experience with the _abonera_ technology was fundamentally different from anything else the organization had worked with.
 Not only did it not rely on purchased external inputs, it had apparently been developed without the direct benefit of researcher science and adopted without the aid of professional extension.
 Our initial and later surveys found that some 83% of the farmers surveyed in communities across northern Honduras were currently or had recently used the mucuna - Maize crop rotation.
 This level of adoption for any agricultural technology is exceptional.
 It had spread through the region like wildfire, from a few early adopters between 1970 and 1980 to the vast majority of regional farmers by 1992.
 It was a revolution in hillside farming practice, one I ironically called “the Green Manure Revolution” in several articles I published in popular international agriculture magazines.
 The mucuna story, backed up by a growing body of evidence, quickly became an attention grabber in international NGO circles focused on low-external input agriculture and farmer innovation.
 Don Winkellman, the head of CIMMYT, decided to make the slide show I had created on the subject a preferred presentation for guests and dignitaries visiting El Batan to learn about CIMMYT’s work.
 The story was interesting and showed that CIMMYT was more than a plant breeding centre and capable of engaging in research on emerging trends in what later became known as “conservation agriculture” and “regenerative agriculture.”
 While at times I felt like the dog and pony show for an organization heavily invested in the old paradigm, I was hooked on this plant that made poor or degraded land productive once again.
 The lesson from the story became an enduring theme of my professional life — farmer discovery is the mother of invention.

-The cultivated species, Mucuna pruriens var. utilis , probably originated in southern China and northeastern India where reports from the 18th and 19th century indicate that it was eaten as a vegetable.
+The cultivated species, _Mucuna pruriens var. utilis_ , probably originated in southern China and northeastern India where reports from the 18th and 19th century indicate that it was eaten as a vegetable.
 It was also used as an aphrodisiac and Ayurvedic Indian medicine to treat nervous disorders and arthritis.
 I was able to confirm Asian food uses first hand when decades later I came across mucuna in a backyard garden in Nagaland, a remote corner of northeast India.
 The Nagas, famously a fractious tribal people with a tradition of headhunting, came under British rule in the 19th century and have been fighting a quiet independence struggle with India ever since the British left.
-In another chapter I share details from their story, and my own encounter on a jungle road with a squad of the National Socialist Council of Nagaland.
+In another chapter I share details from their story, and my encounter on a jungle road with a squad of the National Socialist Council of Nagaland fighting for independence from India.
 The Naga woman growing mucuna in her yard happily explained to me at the time that the seed was boiled, crushed and eaten like any other vegetable.
-Similarly, a year after I joined CIMMYT I came across a backyard garden with mucuna near Kumasi in Ghana, West Africa.
-The elderly woman tending the garden showed me her harvest and explained that she boils the seed twice and discards the water each time before grinding the seed into paste and adding it to soups as a thickener.
+Similarly, a year after I joined CIMMYT I came across a backyard garden with mucuna near Kumasi in Ghana, West Africa while also visiting with researchers Mark Versteeg in Benin and Robert Carsky in Nigeria.
+Both had been doing experiments with cover crops, including mucuna, on experiment stations of the International Institute of Tropical Agriculture (IITA), the West African centre part of the CIMMYT family.
+The elderly Ghanaian woman tending the garden showed me her harvest and explained that she boils the seed twice and discards the water each time before grinding the seed into paste and adding it to soups as a thickener.
 In Guatemala and Mexico I also came across mucuna grown to make a coffee substitute, a use reflected in another local name for the plant: Nescafe.

 Photos: Farmer near Kumasi, Ghana, with velvetbean used to thicken soup.